 KAMEI’s current managing director Thomas Meier was right there on the racetrack during these glory days and still loves to talk about his experiences in the pits.
 “Being able to see the circus that is racing live and up close was the best thing ever for me back in the day,” declares Meier.
 Although those days may be gone now, KAMEI recently recovered one relic of its racing past.
 In a hall on the plant site, there it stands: the legendary KAMEI Golf.
 From bumper to bumper, the new version looks completely identical to the original.
-“The original KAMEI Golf was sold to someone in the USA, took part in a few more Group 2 races there and was then probably scrapped after an accident,” explains Meier.
+“The original KAMEI Golf was sold to someone in the USA and took part in a few more Group 2 races there,” explains Meier.
 “The one we have here was created by one of its ultimate fans and specialists, an exact copy of the original down to the smallest detail.
 When he offered it to us, we said yes right away.”

 Around the globe, there was huge hype around the KAMEI racing GTI – and it has lasted to this day.
 Even in Japan, where model manufacturer Tamiya still produces miniature versions.
 Some with remote controls, some just models.
 A new edition of the classic 1:24 scale kit without an engine from 1981 is currently on sale on the company’s website.
 And as well as the Golf here at KAMEI, there are a further three replicas around the world in Australia, Denmark, England, Lithuania and in the Czech Republic